intel-lab-lkp/linux/Documentation/networking/af_xdp.rst

 In order to use AF_XDP sockets two parts are needed.
 The user-space application and the XDP program.
-For a complete setup and usage example, please refer to the sample application.
-The user-space side is xdpsock_user.c and the XDP side is part of libbpf.
+For a complete setup and usage example, please refer to the xdp-project.

-The XDP code sample included in tools/lib/bpf/xsk.c is the following:
+The XDP code sample is the following:

 .. code-block:: c